HilmaM/the-cryptor/README.md

  * If the contents of the cr_k_i.txt file are already decrypted, an error  in the terminal command is generated: [ ValueError: not enough values to unpack (expected 3, got 1) ].
 Therefore, Encrypt the file first.
 I am still trying to figure out how to suppress that error, and how to make the Decryption function to give a warning that the file is already decrypted.

 + Encrypting too many times can cause slow downs in decrypting process.
 Avoid ecnrypting too many times

+* When you want to run the program using python on a windows os, you have to specify the absolute path, otherwise the FILEPATH errors will popup.
+Especially the filepath to the Public and Private Keys have to be specified eg: *file='C:\Users\User\Folder\Folder\file.txt'